Youssou N'Dour et Le Super Étoile de Dakar (Senegal)

 Akim El Sikameya (Algeria/France)

 Algerian-born singer/violinist Akim El Sikameya's music fuses Arabic and Andalusian music traditions.
-Born and raised in the musical hot-spot of Oran (hometown of fellow musicians Khaled and Rachid Taha) he moved to Marseille where he recorded his debut album 'Atifa/Oumi'.
+Born and raised in the musical hot-spot of Oran (hometown of fellow musicians Khaled and Rachid Taha), he moved to Marseilles where he recorded his debut album "Atifa/Oumi."
 With the calm tones of his violin dovetailing with boisterous flamenco guitar, his sound is of cultures not colliding but sharing, of friendship not feuding.

 Modou Diouf and O Fogum (Senegal)